What is Configuration Manager?

-Starting in version 1910, Configuration Manager is now part of Microsoft Endpoint Manager.
+Configuration Manager is part of the Microsoft Intune family of products.

-Microsoft Endpoint Manager is an integrated solution for managing all of your devices.
+The Microsoft Intune family of products is an integrated solution for managing all of your devices.
 Microsoft brings together Configuration Manager and Intune, without a complex migration, and with simplified licensing.
 Continue to leverage your existing Configuration Manager investments, while taking advantage of the power of the Microsoft cloud at your own pace.

-The following Microsoft management solutions are all now part of the Microsoft Endpoint Manager brand:
+The following Microsoft management solutions are all now part of the Microsoft Intune brand:

-For more information, see Microsoft Endpoint Configuration Manager FAQ.
+For more information, see Microsoft Configuration Manager FAQ.

 Use Configuration Manager to help you with the following systems management activities: